-14.1 Materials of construction and insulation are to be resistant to the effects of high oxygen concentrations caused by condensation and enrichment at the low temperatures attained in parts of the cargo system.
+14.1 Materials of construction and insulation shall be resistant to the effects of high oxygen concentrations caused by condensation and enrichment at the low temperatures attained in parts of the cargo system.

-Ventilation is to be provided in such areas where condensation may occur to avoid the stratification of oxygen-enriched atmosphere.
+Ventilation shall be provided in such areas where condensation may occur to avoid the stratification of oxygen-enriched atmosphere.